Iotaslair/ai-demo/README.md

 # Where to go from here
 AI Agents can work with stuff much more complicated than a simple example like FizzBuzz.
 So start to experiment with it!

-Here's an idea to get you started:
+Here's an idea to get you started.
+You'll be surprised by how quickly it comes together
 ```
 Create a terminal-based point-of-sale system written in python with order taking, tax calculation, receipt generation.
 ```

-The fastest way you'll learn is to experiment with your actual work.
-Just for fun.
-Try to complete a small ticket from work only with an AI Agent.
-Don't actually write any code.

 # Few words of advice before you go
+- The fastest way you'll learn is to experiment with your actual work.
+Try to complete a small ticket only with an AI Agent.
 - Don't expect it to complete a task with one prompt, you're going to need to guide it like the Navigator in pair programming
 - Give it the context it'll need to solve the problem
 - AI Agents are best if they can validate their output, so ask it to write tests